Hussain-Javed-K213584/YTVDL/README.md

-# Student Portal
+# YouTube Video
-A web application created in Python, JavaScript, HTML & CSS and SQL using the flask microframework.
-This project, as it's name suggests, is a student portal application which allows a student to login through the app and see their records, that is, their attendance, marks, course registration etc.
+A web application which can download YouTube videos in an mp4 format.
+The user is also provided with an option to download the application in a mp3 format which is an audio file.